lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

 Further, before transitioning to RMA, a hardware backed mechanism will erase all existing owner content in flash.
-In addition to the key manager mixing above, this wipe further limits the Creator’s ability to abuse the existing device.
+In addition to the key manager mixing above, this wipe further limits the Creator's ability to abuse the existing device.

 ### Identity & Ownership States